john-azzaro/Study-Mongoose/README.md

 <dl>
 <dd>

 A **virtual** allows you to manipulate properties in the schema object (which are stored in the database).
+In other words, it will let you take existing properties in your database to create a new property.

 For example, suppose that our bookSchema has an ```authorName``` property with an object composed of ```firstName``` and ```lastName``` properties.
 ```JavaScript